elm-tooling/elm-language-client-vscode/README.md

 1. Install VSCode from [here](https://code.visualstudio.com/)
 2. Follow [this link](https://marketplace.visualstudio.com/items?itemName=Elmtooling.elm-ls-vscode) to install the plugin
-3. Make sure you have nodejs and therefor npm installed from [here](https://nodejs.org/)
+3. Make sure you have nodejs and therefore npm installed from [here](https://nodejs.org/)
 4. Install elm-test and elm-format by running `npm install -g elm-test elm-format` from the terminal or commandline

 ## Highlighted Features